 Once upon a time, I was a costume designer.
-Before that, I was a shy seamstress working in the costume shop of the Guthrie Theatre in Minneapolis, dreaming of becoming a costume designer.
-At the time I bemoaned the strict orders and high standards of the legendary costumer that I worked for.
-It wasn’t until years later that I realized how much she had taught me, and what an honor it was to have worked under her tutelage.
+But first, I was a shy seamstress working in the costume shop of the Guthrie Theatre in Minneapolis, dreaming of becoming a costume designer.
+At the time, I struggled with the strict orders and high standards of the legendary costumer for whom I worked.
+It wasn’t until years later I realized how much she had taught me, and what an honor it was to have worked under her tutelage.

-Ten years later, Guthrie asked her to accompany him to Minneapolis to begin a theatre that would become the flagship for the American regional theatre movement.
-She continued to make costumes at the Guthrie Theatre until she was 89 years old, and outlived all of the original founders.
+Ten years later, Guthrie asked Annette to accompany him to Minneapolis to begin a theatre that would become the flagship for the American regional theatre movement.
+She continued to make costumes at the Guthrie Theatre until she was 89 years old, outliving all the founders.

 A costumers job is to create a three-dimensional garment from a designer’s sketch.
 Draping, cutting, shaping, and sewing requires skill, as well as imagination and innovation.
 Annette’s expertise was renowned, and her techniques became the standard of excellence in top costume shops all over the country.
-Period costumes were made with precise attention to detail.
-Extensive research was done so that historical costumes looked remarkably like they could actually have been made in their own time.
-The inside of a costume was every bit as beautiful and well-made as the outside, even though it would never be seen.
+Period costumes were constructed with precise attention to detail.
+Extensive research resulted in historical costumes made so exacting they appeared to be authentic relics.
+The inside of each costume was every bit as beautiful and well-made as the outside, in spite of the fact it would never be seen.

-Ultimately, I moved to New York, where I worked at a costume shop founded by another Guthrie alum: Barbara Matera.
-Endless lengths of maribou feathers had to be stitched into Dreamgirls capes, and as I sewed, I learned about the world of Broadway.
+Eventually, I moved to New York and worked at a costume shop founded by another Guthrie alum, Barbara Matera.
+I was given seemingly endless lengths of maribou feathers to stitch into Dreamgirls capes.
+As I sewed, I learned about the world of Broadway.

 When I finally became a costume designer, I kept a watchful eye on the construction of my costumes.
 I gave strict orders and maintained high standards…and gained the utmost respect of the costumers who brought my drawings to life.